Salem Brewery Ass'n.

 About this time, Leopold's nephew, Paul Louis Schmidt (son of Leopold's younger brother Louis) became involved in the family business.
 He earned his Master Brewer's certificate at the Wahl-Henius Brewing Institute of Chicago in 1910.
 In October of 1913, he went to Salem, and soon assumed duties as brewer and superintendent of the brewery.
 His assistant brewmaster was Marcel Gehres, who also received his training in 1910 - from the same institute.

 From the time brewery commenced production, the business was threatened by the era's crusade against alcoholic beverages.
-The primary adversaries were the Women's Christian Temperance Union and The Anti-Saloon League, both of which were gaining influence with lawmakers.
+The primary adversaries were the Women's Christian Temperance Union and The Anti-Saloon League, both of which were gaining influence with lawmakers, and ultimately they triumphed.

 The State Legislature had passed a "local option" bill that gave each municipality the right to limit saloon operations within their city limits.
 Unfortunately, the City of Salem adopted the "local option" and voted to go "Dry."
 Yet the brewery was not required to close, as beer could still be sold outside the city limits.
 However, on December 1, 1913, further restrictions were adopted by the city.
 The Association then moved its offices to Portland where warehouses were established, but in November of 1914, state-wide Prohibition was approved.
 The Salem Brewery Ass'n. ceased brewery operations on 31 May 1915, four and a half years before national Prohibition.